mlanza/ai-literacy/README.md

 * [201: Practical Application](./201/)
 * [301: Systems Thinking](./301/)

-It’s not meant to provide a replete understanding of everything one might use an AI to do, nor all the advanced prompting techniques one might explore.
+It’s not meant to provide a replete understanding of everything one might use AI to do, nor all the advanced prompting techniques one might explore.
 That can be pursued independently.
 Rather, it aims to build a holistic mental framework for understanding AI — and, more importantly, how to think about leveraging it.

 Though I am a proficient developer, I’m not an AI expert.
 What you’ll find here comes after putting a colossal effort into absorbing beginner and intermediate materials.
 It attempts to make sense of it in practical terms, to bring others up to a similar understanding, and build on fundamentals that hold up across use cases.